RinLinux/RNotes/README.md

-# note4R
+:notes: # notes for learning R
-Notes for learning python
+Notes for learning R